QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 In this lecture we will cover how to get up and running with Julia

-There are a few different permutations of the setup (cloud-based vs on your machine, native vs :ref:`virtual <jl_jupyterdocker>`, etc.), so some sections may not directly apply to you
+There are a few different options for using Julia, including a :ref:`local desktop installation <jl_jupyterlocal>` and :ref:`Jupyter hosted on the web<jl_jupyterhub>`

+If you have access to a web-based Jupyter and Julia installation, it is typically the most straightforward way to get started

 We'll simultaneously introduce `Jupyter <http://jupyter.org/>`_, which is the browser-based blend of text, math, and code that these lectures are written in